Sdcrouse/careers-twitter/README.md

 1. **Act as a research tool.** Twitter has a powerful search tool, making it great for researching companies and interviewers.
 You can learn a lot about a person by scrolling through their Twitter feed!

 2. **Find job openings.** Some companies (or employees) will post openings on Twitter.
-Frequently they’ll use hashtags like #techjobs, #devjobs, #hiring, or #jobopening.
+Frequently they’ll use hashtags like #techjobs, #devjobs, #designjobs, #datasiencejobs, #hiring, or #jobopening.
 You can find jobs by looking through relevant hashtags.
 Moreover, many companies have specific job handles, e.g. @googlejobs.

 3. **Vetting.** Lastly, recruiters and hiring managers may look at your Twitter profile to get a sense of who you are and see if you’d be a good fit at the company.
 This may be before or even after a job interview.
 That said, be mindful about sharing polarizing content about political or religious beliefs.
 And anything you wouldn’t want a potential boss to see.